Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 ![Holding back from hitting Mòrag](images/160_holding_back.jpg)

-Her truncheon pointed at them, she asked, angrily, "Are you holding back on me **again, boy?**"
+She pointed her truncheon at them, asked angrily, "Are you holding back on me **again, boy?**"

 "**We just don't have any reason** to fight you."